apache/hudi/rfc/rfc-83/rfc-83.md

 Use `BaseTableServicePlanStrategy` to control the behavior of getting partitions, filter partitions and generate table service plan etc.

-Since we want to implement different strategies to control partition retrieval, partition filtering, and plan generation, the first step is to use an abstraction to consolidate these logics into a strategy.
+Since we want to control the logic of partition acquisition, partition filtering, and plan generation through different strategies, in the first step, we need to use an abstraction to converge the logic of partition acquisition, partition filtering, and plan generation into the base strategy.

 ```java
 package org.apache.hudi.table;